-Below you will find two examples and then the meaning of the phrasal verb 'rely on' which you are likely to find used in the Cambridge Advanced exam.
+Below you will find two of the uses of the phrasal verb 'rely on' which you are likely to find used in the Cambridge Advanced exam.

-In order to remember this use, make sure to make an example in your own words with the phrasal verb.
+In order to remember these uses, make sure to make an example in your own words with the phrasal verb.

 To say that you can trust/be sure that somebody or something will do something.